 The country is endowed with thousands of reefs.
 Over a 1,000 species of fish inhabit these reefs, 300 of which were recorded for the first time in Maldives.
 Hundreds of species of hard and soft corals adorn the reefs providing dazzling colours.
 The reefs are so numerous that divers can literally swim from one to the other.
 However in spite of this, each dive site has its own special character and appeal.

 The outside reefs of the atolls are the fortresses that defend the Maldives from the strong elements.
 They are solid and impenetrable.

 The channels through which currents flow through the Maldives chain feature interesting coral formations such as jagged walls, crevices and caves.
-Due to the high level of nutrients in the channels divers can find caves and overhangs full of soft coral, a wide range of invertebrates, gorgonians and sponges.
+Due to the high level of nutrients in the channels divers can find caves and overhangs full of soft coral, a wide range of invertebrates, Gorgonians and sponges.
 There are also several canyons and the steep drop offs that provide for exciting dives.
-An exciting array of pelagics, predators and reef fish converge in these areas to feed in the colliding waters filled with nutrients.
+An exciting array of pelagic, predators and reef fish converge in these areas to feed in the colliding waters filled with nutrients.

 Dive centres operate dive trips daily throughout the year.
 All dive boats are equipped with radio, life jackets, flag, oxygen and medical kits.

 For those learning to dive all resorts and some local islands which has guest houses conduct open water and advanced dive courses and even specialist courses.
 Most dive centres also houses educational and library facilities and regularly entertain divers with slide and video presentations.

 The best way to appreciate the underwater world of the Maldives is to go slowly, conserving energy and looking around carefully.
 Nothing compares with a slow drift dive along a reef edge, the gentle currents carrying the diver along as a harmless observer of the environment.

 ◎ Do not stay too long at the surface at the beginning of the dive.